xemonix0/Cherry-Doom/README.md

 ### Status Bar/HUD

 - _More widgets on the intermission screen_ setting: shows smaller versions of _Health_, _Armor_ and _Weapons_ widgets on the intermission screen, customizable through options
-- New HUD widgets:
 - _Movement widget_: shows the current player movement and strafing speeds

-### Miscellaneous
+### _Level Table_

-- _Level table_ [partially p.f.
-DSDA-Doom]
+The _Level Table_, inspired by DSDA-Doom, provides a way to track your progress across the levels of a WAD.

+This feature tracks statistics, such as the _skill level_, _kills_, _items_, _secrets_ and _time_, and allows you to see all that information in one place (including a _Summary_ screen, with overall statistics for the current WAD), also giving you the ability to warp to any map conveniently from the same screen.

+Compared to DSDA-Doom's implementation, there are a few notable additions and changes:
+- _Level table stats format_ customization (CFG-Only: `lt_stats_format`)
+- A CVAR to _toggle tracking kills and time for maps beaten not from pistol start_ (CFG-Only: `lt_track_continuous`)
+	- The old behavior (before 2.0.0 and in DSDA-Doom) is equivalent to this CVAR being set to `0`
+- The ability to see (and warp to) all loaded maps, not just maps from the last loaded WAD
+- Various visual changes

 # Releases